kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

             40  BAZ=42
             42  echo '

     What does the last line mean?
 Where does it come from?
 Is it a bug?
+Or is it a feature?

     Well, it is neither a bug nor a feature but sheer luck that we see this phenomenon.